Planning a Cruise from Nassau: What You Need to Know

 Booking your pre-cruise hotel

-We made our reservation at the British Colonial Hotel which is popular with cruisers for it’s resort day pass.
+We made our reservation at the British Colonial Hotel, which is popular with cruisers for its resort day pass.
 After booking, it was announced that due to the construction at the cruise terminal, check-in would be staged at the hotel.
 How handy!

 Update: The check-in process at the Hilton was very well organized and went very well.

-Check-in online for your cruise
+Check in online for your cruise

 TIP: Print your set sail pass or save the image on your phone for a smoother boarding experience.
 This is a great time to print your luggage tags as well.
 Your set sail pass is also available in the Royal Caribbean app.